-GLOCAL has attracted Masters students from all over the world, and the first cohort is due to graduate at a ceremony in Glasgow in December 2019.
+GLOCAL has attracted Masters students from all over the world, and the first cohort graduated at a ceremony in Glasgow in December 2019.

-So far the Consortium has received applications from 36 different nationalities, and with the expansion of GLOCAL to more partners in Japan, Sweden and Colombia we hope that GLOCAL will reach many more.
+So far the Consortium has received students from 36 different nationalities, and with the expansion of GLOCAL to more partners in Japan, Sweden and Colombia we hope that GLOCAL will reach many more.

 Here are some of the thoughts and impressions of the GLOCAL cohorts so far.